Yunfan-Li/Twin-Contrastive-Learning/README.md

 > OMP_NUM_THREADS=1 python -m torch.distributed.launch --nproc_per_node=4 boost.py

-## Clustering On ImageNet
+## Clustering on ImageNet
 To clustering datasets like ImageNet with a large number of classes, a reasonable batch size is needed.
-However, considering the gpu memory consumption, we recommend inheriting the moco v2 pretrained model (https://dl.fbaipublicfiles.com/moco/moco_checkpoints/moco_v2_800ep/moco_v2_800ep_pretrain.pth.tar) and freezing part of the network parameters (see details in model.py).
+However, considering the gpu memory consumption, we recommend inheriting the moco v2 pretrained model (https://dl.fbaipublicfiles.com/moco/moco_checkpoints/moco_v2_800ep/moco_v2_800ep_pretrain.pth.tar) and freezing part of the network parameters (see details in the manuscript and model.py).

 # Dataset